Jul 28, 2022 6 Min READ

 Triple net lease is typically quoted per square foot, but you can expect NNN to cost exponentially more in cities like New York, Los Angeles, and San Francisco since the cost of living is so much higher in these parts of the country.

-Common area maintenance (CAM)
+Common Area Maintenance (CAM)

-How is warehouse rent calculated?
+How is warehouse leasing cost calculated?

 cost concept